jayeshinde/my-blogs/_posts/2020-06-29-angular10-whats-new.markdown

-Verion 10.0.0 is major relase that span the entire platform which includes  Material, CLI and framework.
+Version 10.0.0 is major relase that span the entire platform which includes  Material, CLI and framework.
-> Having 2 major releases within year angualr team kept the framework synchronized with latest version of Javascript and Typescript ecosystem.
+> Having 2 major releases within year angular team kept the framework synchronized with latest version of Javascript and Typescript ecosystem.

 #### Major Changes: